 A favorite stop for families with young ones is Imaginosity, Dublin Children’s Museum.
 Spanning three floors and offering 19 exhibits, a children’s theater, puppet room, library, and art studio, this museum is tailor-made for kids under nine years old.
 Advance tickets for workshops are recommended.
 Tweens and teens may enjoy a visit to Dublinia, where they will step back in time to Medieval and Viking Dublin and have the chance to climb a Medieval tower.

-Where to Stay in Dublin if you visit in March
+Where to Stay in Dublin in March

 Feel like royalty with a stay at Clontarf Castle Hotel, an actual castle just two miles (a 10-minute drive) from Dublin’s city center.
 Dating back to 1172, this castle hotel has been renovated to meet modern needs while still maintaining its historical charm.
 Three on-site eateries, including a Knights Bar, provide plenty of options for hungry kids.